greg-js/arch-wiki-md-repo/wiki/_content/english/General recommendations.md

 ### Compressed files

 Compressed files, or archives, are frequently encountered on a GNU/Linux system.
 [Tar](/index.php/Tar "Tar") is one of the most commonly used archiving tools, and users should be familiar with its syntax (Arch Linux packages, for example, are simply xzipped tarballs).
-See [Bash#Functions](/index.php/Bash#Functions "Bash") for other helpful commands.
+See [Bash/Functions](/index.php/Bash/Functions "Bash/Functions") for other helpful commands.

 ### Console prompt